rchakode/realopinsight/doc/sphinx/source/overview/concepts.rst

   the check component.
 E.g. *check_local_disk.*

-How Does RealOpInsight Work?
+How RealOpInsight Works?
 ****************************************************

-RealOpInsight relies on three basic concepts:
+RealOpInsight provides :

-+ a native `WYSIWYG editor`_ to ease the edition of service views;
++ A native :doc:`WYSIWYG editor <../userguide/editor-manual>`, which is a real studio to create and edit the description of service views in a easy way.
-+ a `Configuration Manager`_ to set the parameters to access the underlying monitoring servers,;
++ A :doc:`Configuration Manager <../adminguide/configuration>` to set the parameters to access the underlying monitoring servers.
-+ a `Operations Console`_ to operate the service views on operations environments.
++ A :doc:`Operations Console <../userguide/oc-manual>` to operate the service views on operations environments.